 Giant cell tumors of bone

 These are treated mainly with surgery.
 Different surgeries are used, depending on the size and location of the tumor.
-One option is to remove the part of the bone affected by the tumor, replacing it with a bone graft or prosthesis (such as a metal rod).
+One option is wide-excision.
+This often means removing the part of the bone containing the tumor, and replacing it with a bone graft or prosthesis (such as a metal rod).
 If this operation can be done without seriously affecting the movement of the limb or without causing serious damage to nearby tissues, this approach provides a good likelihood of success.

 Amputation is rarely needed to treat a giant cell tumor.

 If a giant cell bone tumor spreads to other organs, the lungs are most commonly affected.
 If there are only a few metastatic tumors in the lungs, it may be possible to remove them surgically.
 Metastases that can’t be removed can be treated with radiation or with the drug denosumab (Xgeva).